benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 You may even get emails telling you that "your non use of the corporate social media thingo will be looked upon negatively"

+Freedom of personal information and profiles generated and/or kept by corporate entities and government?
+Should one be allowed access to their own profile free of charge?
+Can one have their profile "removed" costs to obtain free info (court docs, FOI, scientific papers).

 <br/>
 <br/>